18F/couch-rules-engine/README.md

 ## Using this prototype

 Clone this repo and `cd` into the project directory.
+Install dependencies: `npm install`.

-To run Couchdb locally via Docker:
+To run CouchDB locally via Docker:

 ```bash
 ~$ docker pull couchdb